consiglionazionaledellericerche/jscontact-tools/README.md

 ```

-To validate a JSContact Card object against the RDAP profile, invoke the `isValid` methdod both Version_2_0 and Profile_RDAP group as input.
+To validate a JSContact Card object against the "rdap" profile, invoke the `isValid` methdod both Version_2_0 and Profile_RDAP group as input.

 ```